vimm0/auto-script/README.md

 # Auto-script
+#### Always be curious, always read the source material, and always try it yourself.
+"learn the basics/roots first" principle applies to pretty much everything in life.
+From learning a new programming language to starting a new sport.
+It requires a lot of practice, but once you master it, the only thing left to do is to get creative with it.
+And that's where the real fun begins.

 >Initiative for creating easy auto scripts
 Snippets are reusable with little or no changes .
 If you are new to programming or simply interested in learning different scripts, here are some resources you can use.